icewolfz/jiMUD/docs/codeeditor.designer.md

 - `No Base Items` replace inherited base object items, if false items are merged with base items, and any with the same name are replaced with current
 - `No Base Monsters` disable base inherited monsters
 - `No Base Objects` disable base inherited objects
+- `No Base Forage` do not return inherited forage object function
+- `Forage Objects` objects to return when a player forages for food

 ### Description